 top of page

-The Peers Examining Experiences in Research (PEERS) Study
+PEERS: The Peers Examining Experiences in Research Study

 Peer researchers are individuals who are hired to work on research projects because of their lived experiences with the topic being studied.
 In order to contribute to more meaningful inclusion of communities on topics they have experience with, it is often recommended to hire peer researchers for community-based and participatory research projects.
 However, little research has examined how peer researchers experience their involvement in these research projects, in order to determine whether or how they were meaningfully included.